expressjs/expressjs.com/4x/en/api/router-use.md

 app.listen(3000);
 ```

 The "mount" path is stripped and is _not_ visible to the middleware `function`.
-The main effect of this feature is that mounted middleware may operate without code changes regardless of its "prefix" pathname.
+The main effect of this feature is that mounted middleware may operate without
+code changes regardless of its "prefix" pathname.

-The order of which middleware are "defined" using `router.use()` is very important, they are invoked sequentially, thus this defines middleware precedence.
-For example usually a logger is the very first middleware you would use, logging every request:
+The order in which you define middleware with `router.use()` is very important.
+They are invoked sequentially, thus the order defines middleware precedence.
+For example,
+usually a logger is the very first middleware you would use, so every request is logged.

 ```js
 var logger = require('morgan');